NinjaLogix/WOFCC/README.md

     --> fix history
     --> add something to show upcoming events
     --> get info from Essence on ribbon cutting, new building pictures, and dedication service

+# New Page Structure
+- pages
+- components